 The gold fix is important since in essence it sets the price of gold bullion, which means that it also sets the price of products related to gold.
 It should be noted that it does not set gold and silver prices for the whole day, just at a particular point in time.

 Interested in learning more?
-Contact us at Pinto Gold today!
+Visit us at our convenient location near Yonge, or Contact us online today!